-After meeting with Lester and discussing his team, I learned the three value-based touches that produced this opportunity were:
+After meeting with Joe and discussing his team, I learned the three value-based touches that produced this opportunity were:

-- One of Lester’s salespeople attended a free, Yellow-Tie networking event.
+- One of Joe’s salespeople attended a free, Yellow-Tie networking event.
 During that event I had given her a piece of sales advice that helped her close a huge client.

 - She and I had a subsequent one-hour conversation over coffee where I offered her some additional guidance.

 - I gave her a referral that turned into another sale.

 Three value-based touches given without expectation of any direct return.